BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Just be sure and return the live shells to the sea!

 Redwood National Park in California

 Recommended by Sam from Alternative Travelers

-The wilderness of the United States is one of the country’s biggest assets and visiting the Redwood National and State Parks in California is a must-see for travelers to the U.S. West Coast.
+The United States’ wilderness is one of the country’s biggest assets and visiting the Redwood National and State Parks in California is a must-see for travelers to the U.S. West Coast.

 This is one of the only places in the world where you can stand in the presence of such massive and humbling trees.
 In fact, the tallest measured tree in the world, named Hyperion, is located within the Redwood National Park.

-Wandering among the trees truly feels like entering another world as the unique redwood coastal ecosystem is home to a number of rare species.
+Wandering among the trees truly feels like entering another world as the unique redwood coastal ecosystem is home to several rare species.
 The Redwood National and State Parks are now a protected UNESCO World Heritage site and an International Biosphere Reserve.

 The best way to experience these magnificent trees is to take any of the numerous hikes with varying levels of accessibility.
 While camping is restricted to backcountry camping in the national parks, state parks have more accessible campsites that allow visitors to spend a few nights under the canopy of the redwoods.

-For those who cannot or do not want to hike or camp, there are many scenic drives through the forest, such as the Avenue of the Giants or Newton B. Drury Scenic Parkway.
+There are many scenic drives through the forest, such as the Avenue of the Giants or Newton B. Drury Scenic Parkway, for those who cannot or do not want to hike or camp.

-Visiting the redwoods is a great stop on a West Coast road trip, or even as a few day trip from San Francisco.
+Visiting the redwoods is a great stop on a West Coast road trip, or even a few days trips from San Francisco.
 The state of California alone has nine national parks, so if you plan on visiting a few, make sure to grab a yearly parks pass, as it will save you tons of money!
-You can buy them at any park and you can even pick up a parks passport too so that you can collect stamps at each park that you visit.
+You can buy them at any park, and you can even pick up a park’s passport too so that you can collect stamps at each park that you visit.